Raptyyy/vr-guide/additional-notes.md

 </details>

 ### Miscellaneous tweaks
-?> On some systems using HAGS (Hardware accelerated GPU Scheduling) can potentially cause performance issues, you can change it in Windows Settings > System > Display > Graphics settings or just search for "GPU" in the start search.

 Using overlays (like Discord, Steam, Nvidia overlays) can potentially affect VR performance in a negative way, it is recommended to disable them when using VR.

 Having hardware acceleration enabled in various programs (like Steam, Discord, Spotify) can potentially affect VR performance in a negative way and also use additional VRAM, it can be worthwhile to disable hardware acceleration for such programs.